jmjf/to4ft/docs/Roadmap.md

     - [x] response
     - [x] remove keywords AJV doesn't recognize
 - [x] write files to output directory
-- [ ] build reference maintaining version
+- [x] build reference maintaining version
-- [ ] write TypesScript/JavaScript, not JSON
+- [x] write TypesScript/JavaScript, not JSON
 - [ ] refactor code
+- [x] when generating code descending into objects, generate imports and bubble them up so they can be added
+- [x] redo options to use a config file (dupe of above)
+- [x] write individual files
+- [ ] rewrite deref code in light of ref-maintaining work (should have solved most of the issues)
+- [ ] find and flatten overlaps between ref/deref
+- [x] improve unsafe keyword handling

 ## Demo server